Physician-assisted dying

 Adequate funding and equitable access

-If Parliaments across the UK decided to change the law on assisted dying, the relevant Governments must ensure that additional funds are made available to ensure that the service is properly resourced, and that funding and workforce are not diverted from other, already overstretched, healthcare services.
+If Parliaments across the UK and Crown Dependencies decided to change the law on assisted dying, the relevant Governments must ensure that additional funds are made available to ensure that the service is properly resourced, and that funding and workforce are not diverted from other, already overstretched, healthcare services.
 They should also ensure that if assisted dying were legalised it is available to all those who meet the eligibility criteria on an equitable basis.

 Oversight and regulation